-The following procedures are established to permit a student to challenge a required course in their area of study.
-Any student enrolled in the college may request a special examination to establish credit under the conditions specified below:

-- 1. The student must enroll in the course he/she wishes to challenge. - 2.
-The student must receive permission from his/her academic advisor and the Dean of Academics to challenge a course. - 3.
-The student must consult with the instructor of the required course who will conduct a preliminary examination of the student's proficiency. - 4.
-If the instructor agrees that a student challenge is likely to be successful, the student is required to complete the course challenge form within the first two weeks of the semester. - 5.
-Upon successful completion of the examination, the instructor will assign a grade of 'E' which will count toward graduation, but will not be used in calculating the grade point average.
-If the student unsuccessfully challenges the course, he/she must remain in the class until completion. - 6.
-If the credit is accepted by examination, the permanent record will show course name - credit by examination (E) and the specified amount of credits. - 7.
-Credit by examination will not be permitted if: - (a) The student has received prior college credits for the same course or its equivalent. - (b) The student has been enrolled previously in the course at the college level and received a failing grade. - 8.
-No more than 10 semester credit hours may be earned at this institution by course challenge.

-Adding and dropping courses is initiated by the student with guidance from the student's faculty advisor.
-An add/drop slip is signed by the instructor and taken to the Registrar's Office to be recorded.
+Directed Study, Independent Study, Special Topics Class Auditing cies Challenging Courses The following procedures are established to permit a student to challenge a required course in their area of study.
+Any student enrolled in the college may request a special examination to establish credit under the conditions specified below: Poli 1.
+The student must enroll in the course he/she wishes to challenge.
+Academic Policies 2.
+The student must receive permission from his/her academic advisor and the Vice President of Academic Affairs' to challenge a course.
+Acad 3.
+The student must consult with the instructor of the required course who will conduct a preliminary examination of the student's proficiency.
+4. If the instructor agrees that a student challenge is likely to be successful, the student is required to complete the course challenge form within the first two weeks of the semester.
+5. Upon successful completion of the examination, the instructor will assign a grade of 'E' which will count toward graduation, but will not be used in calculating the grade point average.
+If the student unsuccessfully challenges the course, he/she must remain in the class until completion.
+6. If the credit is accepted by examination, the permanent record will show course name - credit by examination (E) and the specified amount of credits.
+7. Credit by examination will not be permitted if: (a) The student has received prior college credits for the same course or its equivalent. (b) The student has been enrolled previously in the course at the college level and received a failing grade.
+8. No more than 10 semester credit hours may be earned at this institution by course challenge.
+Adding or Dropping a Class Adding and dropping courses is initiated by the student with guidance from the student's faculty advisor.
+An add/drop slip is signed by the instructor and taken to the Vice President of Student Success's Office to be recorded.
 It is the responsibility of the student to complete this process if they will not be able to attend classes after they have registered.
 Courses may be added during the first week of a semester.
 Classes may not be dropped after the deadline established on the academic calendar.
-A student must file the necessary forms with the Registrar before a drop takes place.
+A student must file the necessary forms with the Vice President of Student Success before a drop takes place.
 If a student is not in attendance during the first ten instructional days, the student will be administratively dropped by the instructor.

-A student who finds it necessary to withdraw from the college during an academic term must contact the Student Services Office.
-A completed withdrawal form must be filed with the Registrar to officially withdraw.
+Withdrawal from College A student who finds it necessary to withdraw from the college during an academic term must contact the Student Services Office.
+A completed withdrawal form must be filed with the Vice President of Student Success to officially withdraw.
 Failure to officially withdraw results in failing grades in all courses.
 An instructor may initiate a withdrawal if a student has not been in attendance for a two week period of time and fails to make contact with his/her instructor.
 The last date to withdraw is on the academic calendar.
+20 1